SENIOR RESIDENTIAL

 The Role

-Senior staff here remain close to the young people while also shaping the standards of the home.
-That balance matters.
+Senior staff here stay genuinely close to the young people while also helping shape the standards of the home, and that balance is one of the more interesting aspects of the role.

 Shift Pattern